tfeb/tfeb-lisp-tools/README.md

 For each pathname spec this will return a a functiony path description which calls the function, and if does not return `nil` then merges either the result of a suitable `make-pathname` call (for a listy pathname spec) or a call to `pathname` (for any other pathname spec) with its result.
 If the function returns NIL just return NIL.

+You can't (easily) use this function with `define-module-path-descriptions`: you need to use it as above.
+Note that the function will get called for each pathname spec.

-A good example of how to use this function is to provide searching depending on the current file being loaded or compiled:
+It is tempting to use this function is to provide searching depending on the current file being loaded or compiled:

 ```lisp
 (setf *module-path-descriptions*